-LSB (3.875 MHz) AM (3.885 MHz) Symmetry The signal is on the left (low side) of where the carrier would be (at 3.875 MHz) and varies with speech.
-The signal has a strong, constant carrier in the centre, and two symmetrical sides that vary with speech.
-Bandwidth About 6 kHz (2.7 kHz on each side of 3.885 MHz, with two gaps near the carrier) Pauses During pauses, no radio signal is transmitted.
+LSB (3.875 MHz) AM (3.885 MHz) Symmetry The signal has a strong, constant carrier in the centre, and two symmetrical sides that vary with speech.
+Bandwidth About 2.7 kHz on the low side of 3.875 MHz About 6 kHz (2.7 kHz on each side of 3.885 MHz, with two gaps near the carrier) Pauses During pauses, no radio signal is transmitted.
 During pauses, the carrier is still transmitted.
 Relationship An AM signal can be understood in LSB mode because it contains the lower side band required.
 But an LSB signal can't be understood in AM mode because both sidebands and the carrier are needed to process the signal.